 Neck injuries may be caused by a wide range of injuries, including auto accidents, whiplash due to rapid movements, sports-related incidents, and slips or falls.

 Alliance Orthopedics offers comprehensive treatments for sports injuries, auto accidents, slip-and-falls, and workers’ compensation cases.
-Our team is devoted to developing a plan of action to help you heal quickly and efficiently, regardless of the severity or cause of your neck pain.
+Our team is devoted to developing a plan of action to help you heal quickly and efficiently, regardless of the severity or cause of your pain.

 Diagnosing Neck Pain

-To successfully tackle your neck pain, it’s essential to first identify the underlying cause.
+To successfully tackle your pain, it’s essential to first identify the underlying cause.
 At Alliance Orthopedics, our team of professionals conducts an in-depth analysis of your neck and spine to get to the root cause of your symptoms.
 We may recommend the following diagnostic tests to gain a better understanding of your condition.

 - X-ray: An X-ray can be a useful diagnostic tool for identifying nerves that have been compressed by degenerative conditions or bone spurs.